jasonwc/noobernetes.io/tutorials/4-deploying-to-kubernetes.md

     service: noobernetes
 ```

-This will allow us to access our application at `localhost:30000`.
+This will allow us to access our application at `localhost:30000` after running the command `kubectl apply -f service.yaml` from within the `manifests` folder.

 ## Conclusion
 We now have our application running locally in Kubernetes!
 In the next section, we're going to configure our application to scale with CPU usage.